62 The Housing Almanac

 11.20%

-In 1979, the U.S. housing market recorded existing-home sales averaged 3.83 million, new-construction sales of 709K, and a 30-year fixed mortgage rate of 11.20%.
+In 1979, the U.S. housing market recorded existing-home sales averaged 3.83 million, new-construction sales of 709K, a median existing-home price of $55,700, and a 30-year fixed mortgage rate of 11.20%.

 By the numbers — 1979: new-home sales 709K, existing-home sales 3.83M, median existing price $55,700, 30-year mortgage rate 11.20%.